gokaysari/BFS_DFS_algorithm/README.md

 # BFS_DFS_algorithm
-Breadth and depth first search by using CPP
+Breadth first and depth first search by using CPP

 DFS